NHMPh/LightGun/README.md

 This repository demonstrates how to play light gun games using a DIY light gun with line-of-sight accuracy, all for under $15.

+# **IMPORTANT**

+The current branch implements a custom algorithm for image processing, rather than utilizing EmguCV, as part of a school DSA project.

 ## How it work

 This program utilizes image processing to translate visuals captured by the light gun's webcam into corresponding mouse coordinates.